amylmiller7/Professional_info/Portfolio.md

 I created and maintained documentation for system administrators and developers to use data actions integrations.

-> Note: Any links in the attached PDFs go to live pages that I no longer maintain after May 31, 2021.
+> Note: Any links in the attached PDFs go to live pages that after May 31, 2021 I no longer maintain.

  * [Adobe](https://github.com/amylmiller7/Professional_info/blob/master/pdfs/about_the_adobe_data_actions_integration.pdf)
  * [AWS Lambda](https://github.com/amylmiller7/Professional_info/blob/master/pdfs/about_the_aws_lambda_data_actions_integration.pdf)